 Surety: Standards and programs for the security of the chemical weapons and for the safety and reliability of the personnel working with them.
 The chemical weapons destruction facilities will remain subject to surety standards until all recoverable liquid agent has been destroyed.
-At BGCAPP, destruction of all recoverable agent will be deemed complete when all liquid agent drained from munitions and from agent processing equipment (e.g., pumps, piping and vessels) is destroyed; agent processing equipment is flushed and the flush destroyed, the last containerized rocket warhead is destroyed, and verification activities are complete.
-At PCAPP, destruction of all recoverable agent will be considered complete when all munitions are processed, all agent in agent collection and neutralization tanks is destroyed, agent tanks/lines are flushed and verification activities are complete.
+At the BGCAPP main plant, all liquid agent drained from munitions and from agent processing equipment (e.g., pumps, piping and vessels) has been destroyed and agent processing equipment has been flushed and the flush destroyed.
+Destruction of all recoverable agent at BGCAPP will be deemed complete when the last containerized, drained rocket warhead is destroyed in the SDC units and verification activities are complete.
+At PCAPP, destruction of all recoverable agent was considered complete when all munitions were processed, all agent in agent collection and neutralization tanks was destroyed, agent tanks/lines were flushed and verification activities were complete.

 Uncontaminated: Equipment or areas never exposed to liquid or aerosol chemical agent or vapor concentrations exceeding the STEL concentration.

 Unrestricted Release: Decontamination condition that allows release to the general public without restriction.